 Goddess Saraswati is quietly worshipped and no important temples are dedicated to her.
 She is not a deity of communal adoration.
 However, an elaborate puja, with sandalwood, ghee, joss sticks, and incense is performed to the sound of shlokas, conch shells, and drums.
 Some people feed Brahmins some perform Pitri-Tarpan (ancestor worship).
 Many also worship Kamadeva, the god of love on this day.
 Children are taught their first words on this day, as an auspicious beginning to learning.
 Schools, colleges also organize special worship of Saraswati.

-, Vasant Panchami is known as Basant Panchami.
+In Punjab, Vasant Panchami is known as Basant Panchami.
 A ritual not connected to the worship but equally essential to the celebration is that of flying kites on this day.
-The days leading to the festival represent busy times for kite makers for the usually clear blue skies tend to be filled with kites of all colors.
+The days leading to the festival represent busy times for kite makers for the usually clear blue skies that tend to be filled with kites of all colors.
 In the past, Maharaja Ranjit Singh had introduced the tradition of kite flying on Basant over two hundred years ago, which became popular in the Punjab region.
 Kite festivals are held in cities such as Firozpur, where children generally fly kites to mark the auspicious occasion.

-, it is called the Saraswati Puja and over here, the Hindu temples are full of activities on this day.
+In Bengal, it is called the Saraswati Puja and over here, the Hindu temples are full of activities on this day.
 People worship her with flowers, especially with basaka, and decorations are made chiefly with 'Ganda' to represent the season - Vasanta.
 Even here, all ladies attire themselves in yellow and worship her.
 Vasant panchami celebrations are free from boisterous processions and street scenes.
 However, in Bengal her clay images are taken in procession and are immersed in rivers or tanks.